sunny52525/JetSpotify/README.md

 ##### You need official spotify app installed for remote play

-#### To build in your local system, change cliend_id and redirect_url in AppConstants and add debug key in spotify dev console.
+#### To build in your local system, change cliend_id and redirect_url in AppConstants and add signing key in spotify dev console.